 Water-bath processing is the easiest way to can high-acid foods.
 Low-acid foods, including most vegetables, must be pickled or otherwise acidified if you want to run them through a water bath; otherwise, they must be processed in a pressure canner.

-- Pack or ladle prepared food into each jar, using a wide-mouth funnel to reduce the mess and leaving the headspace indicated in the recipe.
+- Prepare food as specified in the recipe.
+Pack or ladle into each jar, using a wide-mouth funnel to reduce the mess and leaving the headspace indicated in the recipe.

-- Insert a chopstick down the inner edge of the jar, pressing it up and down as you turn the jar to remove air bubbles, and then use a damp cloth or paper towel to wipe the rim clean.
+- Insert a chopstick down the inner edge of the jar, pressing it up and down as you turn the jar to remove air bubbles, and then use a cloth or paper towel dampened with water or distilled vinegar to wipe the rim clean.

 - Set the lid on the jar, and screw on the ring so that it is just finger tight; overtightening prevents air from escaping as the jar seals and can cause the lids to buckle.

-- Add each jar to the kettle using a jar lifter.
+- Place each jar upright in the kettle using a jar lifter.
 Repeat the process with each jar until the canner is full, adding more hot water if needed until there is at least 1 inch of water over the jars.

-- Remove the jars from the canner, again using a jar lifter to transfer them from the kettle to a towel spread on a flat surface.
-Leave the jars to cool for at least 12 hours; the lids will ping as they seal.
+- Remove the jars from the canner, again using a jar lifter to transfer them from the kettle to a towel spread on a flat surface, leaving space between jars.
+Let the jars to cool for at least 12 hours, without pressing on the lids or retightening the rings unless the manufacturer’s instructions say otherwise.
+Most single-use lids ping as they seal.

 - After 12 hours, remove and wash the rings and wipe down the jars with a damp cloth.
 Label each jar, listing at least the contents and date.

-- Test the seal on each jar by pressing the center of the lid.
-If the lid flexes, replace the ring and put the unsealed jar in the refrigerator for immediate use.
+- Test the seal on each jar as indicated by the lid manufacturer.
+For most single-use lids, press the center; if it flexes, replace the ring and put the unsealed jar in the refrigerator for immediate use.
 If the jar is sealed, store it in a cool, dark, dry place; store the rings separately.

 Pasteurizing